korea-dbs/LPStore/README.md

 PUT /setup/storage/push-query
 ```

+After you finished your settings, you can enjoy api features.

+Our qry_cpy directory provides sample queries for SAMBench.
+You can use other queries if you want.

 2. Setup Host Sqlite

-To modify the Makefile, add the following to the CFLAGS:
+Modify your SQLite's Makefile, add the following to the CFLAGS:
 ```
 CFLAGS =   -DVDBE_PROFILE -DSQLITE_DEBUG -DSQLITE_PERFORMANCE_TRACE
 ```
+Once you've finished this, compile the SQLite again.

-3. Login to Grafana
+3. Open Grafana

+Access the link below and login to the Grafana server.
+After that, go to [Dashboard] to monitor your device.

 http://localhost:3001